ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 of TLS APIs.
 Transport Services APIs will expose similar functionality
 {{?RFC8922}}.

-As described above in {{equivalence}}, if a Transport Services system races between two different Protocol Stacks, both need to use the same security protocols and options.
-However, a Transport Services system can race different security protocols, e.g., if the application explicitly specifies that it considers them equivalent.
+As described above in {{equivalence}}, if a Transport System races between two different Protocol Stacks, both need to use the same security protocols and options.
+However, a Transport System can race different security protocols, e.g., if the application explicitly specifies that it considers them equivalent.

-Whether information from previous racing attempts, or other information cached by the Transport Services implementation about past communications, is used during establishment is under application control.
+The application controls whether information from previous racing attempts, or other information about past communications that was cached by the Transport System implementation is used during establishment.
 This allows applications to make tradeoffs between efficiency (through racing) and privacy (via information that might leak from the cache toward an on-path observer).
 Some applications have native concepts (e.g. "incognito mode") that align with this functionality.